CHAMPSS Toolbox > Assess > Data Sources

 The YRBS is a national survey conducted by the Centers for Disease Control and Prevention (CDC) that looks at various health risk behaviors, including teen pregnancy, HIV, and STI.
 National and state data are provided.
 The site has interactive data tables that allow searches for specific data.

 Guttmacher Institute – Teen Birth and Pregnancy Data

 The Guttmacher Institute is a research and policy organization that provides sexual and reproductive health data at the regional, country, U.S. state, and U.S. county levels, including teen birth and pregnancy data by age.

 Annie E. Casey Foundation - KIDS COUNT Data Center

-The Annie E. Casey Foundation is dedicated to improving the lives of disadvantaged children in the U.S. The KIDS COUNT Data Center has up-to-date data on various indicators at the community-, state-, and national level.
+The Annie E. Casey Foundation is dedicated to improving the lives of disadvantaged children in the U.S. The KIDS COUNT Data Center has up-to-date data on various indicators that are associated to teen births (e.g., high school completion rates) at the county-, state-, and national level.

 CDC’s Sexually Transmitted Diseases (STDs) - Data & Statistics